-Medicaid has never been big as today with 75 million Americans are covered by the program.
-The Trump administration initiated regulations to fundamentally change the Medicaid Program.
-Majority of Americans support the program’s expansion, some foresee that it has drawbacks but its affordability outweighs inconveniences, and other pundits believe that it is a way of getting people out of the medical rolls.
+Medicaid has never been big as today, with 75 million Americans are covered by the program.
+The Trump administration initiated regulations to change the Medicaid Program fundamentally.
+The majority of Americans support the program’s expansion.
+Some foresee that it has drawbacks, but its affordability outweighs inconveniences, and other pundits believe that it is a way of getting people out of the medical rolls.

 If Medicaid were approved through expansion, these are the important Medicaid changes and issues to watch in 2019.

 More States to Join the Medicaid Expansion Program

 As of 2018, 32 states with expanded Medicaid more are likely to join the Medicaid eligibility extended to individuals earning up to 138 percent of the federal poverty level.